 Each lesson contains both new and familiar material.
 New material is practiced until you are fluent and comfortable.
 Over time, across several lessons, we use conversation and systematic questioning to reinforce concepts and promote fluency.
 Thus, new skills and concepts build upon a strong foundation of familiar, well-practiced Spanish.

 We teach Spanish grammar through brief demonstrations and examples, followed by immediate, active practice.
-No lectures or detailed explanations of grammar rules.
 We show you a concept; you put it to use, in context, in a natural way.
 Our students love this approach.
-You will too.
+You will as well!

 We delight in finding new ways to stretch your Spanish.
 Some of our favorite techniques include: